Issue with Navigation Menu Reloading Before Redirecting

 @Henry_Tao, as far as I understand, I don’t believe that is the issue.

 These are cases of MPAs where a full page reload is needed.
-The issue is that before the redirect happens, the side nav does a flickering on the client side that looks like you moved to the new page, but it shows the current one.
+The issue is that before the redirect happens, the side nav does a flicker on the client side that looks like you moved to the new page, but it shows the current one.
 Then full page load kicks in and loads the new one.
 This has been ongoing since January 24th, the first time I noticed it.

 An ugly temporary workaround is to do something like this: